ilazarte/tides/README.md

-# tides
+# Tides

 Non realtime playground for stocks.
-More a test bed and a learning project as I fumbled into clj.
+More a test bed and a learning project as I fumbled into clj/cljs webapps.

 ## License